 Quality Materials

 Winter boots can take an absolute beating over the cold months, especially when combined with rain, mud, snow, and salt.
-Consequently, if you want your shoes to last more than one season, it’s best to invest in a quality product.
+Consequently, if you want your shoes to last more than one season, investing in a quality product is best.
 The best winter boots are made with good quality, genuine leather.
-Look for full-grain hide which hasn’t been sanded and will have all its beautiful, natural imperfections.
+Look for full-grain hide that hasn’t been sanded and will have all its beautiful, natural imperfections.
 It’s also the most durable and naturally water-resistant.
-Plus, it adapts to the shape of your foot, molding to an exceptionally comfortable fit.
-Regarding soles, try to avoid leather, as it wears quicker and is less suitable for slippery and wet conditions.
-Rubber is the most appropriate choice, as it has a lot of grip and is waterproof.
-Technology has come a long way, though, that rubber soles don’t necessarily mean they have to be big and chunky.
+Plus, it adapts to the shape of your foot, molding it to an exceptionally comfortable fit.
+Avoid leather for soles, as it wears quickly and is less suitable for slippery and wet conditions.
+Rubber is the most appropriate choice, as it has a lot of waterproof grip.
+Technology has come a long way, though, and rubber soles don’t necessarily mean they have to be big and chunky.

 Practicality

-You want to make sure you’re mixing both form and function when it comes to your winter boots.
-While you may only be wearing your boots around town or to the pub, you still want them to be practical.
+You want to make sure you’re mixing both form and function for your winter boots.
+While you may only wear your boots around town or to the pub, you still want them to be practical.
 Rubber soles are the best options for staying surefooted.
 Of course, you can opt for a chunky sole with lots of tread.
 However, many manufacturers recognize the need for more slimline options and have released suitable alternatives.
-If you live somewhere considerably wet and snowy, you’ll also want to look for water and snow-proof options with warm lining to keep your toes toasty.
+If you live somewhere considerably wet and snowy, you’ll also want water and snow-proof options with warm lining to keep your toes toasty.

 Goodyear-Welted Soles